E igarrett@yorku.ca

 BIOGRAPHY

 Before coming to York, Ian taught at California Institute of the Arts, and developed curriculum for the University of Houston.
-He is a visiting instructor at the National Theatre School where he teaches courses on sustainability in design and production.
+He has been a visiting instructor at the National Theatre School where he teaches courses on sustainability in design and production.
 He previously served as the Executive Director of the Fresh Arts Coalition, an arts service organization focused on awareness and marketing in Houston, TX, and as consultant and staff for the LA Stage Alliance.
 He has also been on staff at Stages Repertory Theatre (Houston), DiverseWorks Art Space (Houston), and the Will Geer Theatricum Botancium (Topanga, CA), and in the lighting departments of the Williamstown Theatre Festival, and the Public Theatre in New York.

 Theatre